 - Place the pan in a preheated oven and bake the cake at 180 degrees Celsius (356 degrees Fahrenheit) for 1 hour to 1 hour and 15 minutes.
 A wooden skewer should come out clean and dry when inserted in the cake.

 - This cake has to be baked very well.
 If the top gets browned too much, then cover with an aluminium foil or parchment paper and bake.
 Baking time varies with various brands and models of oven.

 - You can sift some powdered sugar on top of the cake to hide the cracks on the top.
 Slice and serve the cake.

 Storing and serving suggestions

 - The cake can also be refrigerated.
 It keeps good for 10 to 12 days in the fridge.
 Cut the kerala plum cake in slices and stored the slices in an airtight box.

-This Kerala plum cake recipe post from the archives (December 2015) has been republished and updated on 20 December 2020.
+This Kerala style plum cake recipe post from the archives first published in December 2015 has been republished and updated on 18 December 2021.